VincentVanlaer/mesa-school-labs/content/tuesday/morning-session.md

 #### Aside: Solar vs. cgs Units

 Internally, MESA is all in cgs units, but many inlist values (and some members of the star info structure) are in solar units out of convenience.
 Additionally, many user-specified values will be in solar units.
 So being able to convert between solar and cgs units is very useful.
 For calculations like these, use the `const` module.
-The file `$MESA_DIR/const/public/const_def.inc` defines many useful constants.
+The file `$MESA_DIR/const/public/const_def.f90` defines many useful constants.
 So long as `const_def` module is included in your `run_star_extras.f90` file, you can access them from anywhere. **They are not part of the star info structure**, so you don't need to use the `s%` prefix to access them.
-For example, to get the solar luminosity in erg/s, you would use `Lsun`, which is defined in `const_def.inc`.
+For example, to get the solar luminosity in erg/s, you would use `Lsun`, which is defined in `const_def.f90`.

 ### Assembling the Pieces